MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/custom-pages-user-logins.md

-## Setting Up Custom Pages in the AAD B2C Policies
+## Set up custom pages in the AAD B2C policies

 Navigate back to the Azure Portal AAD B2C Page and go to the "User Flows (policies)" menu.